-Study in a close-knit community of faculty and intellectually gifted undergraduates dedicated to acquiring a broad and balanced education.
+- Study the classics, including works by Aristotle, Shakespeare, and C.S.
+Lewis, in a close-knit community of faculty and intellectually-gifted undergraduates dedicated to acquiring a broad and balanced liberal arts education.

-Benefit from opportunities to represent APU by participating in regional and national honors conferences.
+- Benefit from opportunities to publish your works and present them at regional and national conferences.

 What opportunities are available through the Honors College?